JetBrains/teamcity-documentation/topics/configuring-artifacts-storage.md

 Note that when an external storage for artifacts is enabled, the TeamCity [internal](build-artifact.md#Hidden+Artifacts) artifacts (including build logs) will still be published to the TeamCity server and stored in the TeamCity Data Directory in the built\-in artifacts storage.

-The same applies to the metadata about artifacts mappings, which will be published to the [artifacts directory](teamcity-configuration-and-maintenance.md) of the TeamCity Data directory.
+The same applies to the metadata about artifacts mappings, which will be published to the [artifacts directory](teamcity-configuration-and-maintenance.md) of the TeamCity Data Directory.
 When restoring from a backup, make sure they are restored for the external artifact plugin to work properly.

 ### Amazon S3 Support